cycloss/recipes/japanese.md

 - 1 large onion diced finely

-- 1 tablespoon extra virgin olive oil
+- 1 tbs oil

-- 1/2 teaspoon of salt

-- 4 teaspoons of miso

-- 1 teaspoon of teriyaki sauce
+**Sauce**

 - 1 can of chopped tomatoes

+- 1 tbsp of miso

+- 1 tsp hot paprika powder / mild chilli powder

-- 1 large tomato chopped
+- 1 tbsp of teriyaki sauce

+- ~100ml water

+**Finishing**

 - 4 burgers

 - Japanese white rice to serve

-- Optional soft boiled eggs
+- Optional: 2 eggs

 #### Directions

+- Put the rice on

-- Fry the oil, onion and garlic on low heat until transparent
+- Fry the oil, onion, and garlic on medium heat until transparent

-- Add the miso, salt, and teriyaki, mixing it all together

-- Add the chopped tomatoes and chopped tomato and simmer
+- Add the sauce ingredients, mix well, and simmer with a lid on

-- Fry the burgers and serve when done
+- 5 minutes before the rice is done, fry the burgers and serve when done.
+3 minutes before the rice is done make two wells in the sauce and crack an egg into each, and replace the lid.

 ## Japanese Chinese-style Fried Rice (チャーハン)